 Banff National Park is Canada’s oldest national park.
 It was established in 1885.
 The Parks Canada Visitors’ Centre, which is in downtown (so to speak– it’s a small town) Banff, can clue you in on all sorts of outdoor advice, offer trail maps, and give weather advice and other sorts of helpful information.
 Not far away along Banff Avenue is the Banff Park Museum, where you can learn all about the park’s wildlife, geology, trees, and other aspects of nature.
 You will learn about the peoples who have lived and worked in this part of the Rockies, as well.

 It was lovely to find these quiet places, at a time of quiet in Banff.
 The many eateries and bars along Banff and Bear Avenues were pleasantly busy, not crowded.
 I especially enjoyed calling in at Wild Flour Bakery (which at this writing is open for takeout and delivery); Evelyn’s Coffee Bar was good fun too — and I say that not being a coffee drinker.

 The thing about Banff, though, is that you are never far from seeing the mountains.
 The Bow River is nearby; you are never far from water, either.
 Snow comes early in autumn, defines winter, lingers through spring, and paints the landscape in its own ways.

 There are other aspects of nature you may find nearby, too.
 I was staying at The Banff Centre.
 As I was getting ready to leave the next morning, this was the view from my window.

-Note: If you are outwith Canada, at this writing you will need to observe Canada’s quarantine protocols.
+Note: If you are outside of Canada, at this writing you will have to make plans for later or you will need to observe Canada’s quarantine protocols.
 Several provinces have travel restrictions between provinces also.

 Photograph of bread courtesy of Wild Flower Bakery.
 Photograph of squirrel courtesy of Jasmin Sessler.
 All other photographs by Kerry Dexter